Zilleplus/KHBOLessenroosterAPI/README.md

   - website to display rosters
   - mobile apps to display the rosters

-At the moment, only the python script is partially finished.
+At the moment, only the python scripts are partially finished.
 The others parts will follow soon in the next weeks.